scot-taylor-ibm/compare-comply/schema.md

 # Classifying elements
 {: #output_schema}

-After a document is processed by the `/v1/element_classification` method, the service provides JSON output in the following schema.
+After a document is processed by the **Element classification** feature, the service provides JSON output in the following schema.
+{: shortdesc}

 ```json
 {